Tyler799/Morrowind-2020/Morrowind_2019.md

 For our last step in adding new meshes and textures we will download a new mod called [Asset Overrides](https://www.dropbox.com/sh/cmf60boahjpdbt9/AACWM1LFtbxtN5pMRxHeClS2a?dl=0) which is a collection of miscellaneous asset files that will either patch or improve the quality of existing assets you've downloaded with this guide.
 This is where you can place all those asset files you want to override the ones you are currently using.
 Using MO2 you can just place them in the override folder if you want, but you have less control over them that way.

 ## MGE XE Setup
 If you have a toaster, you might want to skip most of this section.
-Run distant land as explained towards the end with default settings and see how the game runs for you first before trying out grass or any of the fancier light settings in the distant land tab.
+Try running distant land as explained towards the end with default settings and see how the game runs for you first before trying out grass or any of the fancier light settings in the distant land tab.
 You might also try out shaders.

 1. Before we begin, we need to download mod(s) related to grass.
+Note - do not enable grass mods in the launcher or MO2.
-* [Aesthesia Groundcover - grass mod](https://www.nexusmods.com/morrowind/mods/46377/) - An excellent looking and performing grass mod to replace "Azura's Coast and Sheogorath - Grassmod" and "Morrowind grass mod combined v1.0"
+* [Aesthesia Groundcover - grass mod](https://www.nexusmods.com/morrowind/mods/46377/) - An excellent looking and performing grass mod to replace "Azura's Coast and Sheogorath - Grassmod" and "Morrowind grass mod combined v1.0".
+Manually extract this folder directly into a new subdirectory in the base game for use in Distant Lands next.
+It appears that it must be in the 'real' Morrowind folder, rather than a MO2 or any other folder to work.

 Alternatively, you could use...
 * [Vurt's Groundcover](http://www.nexusmods.com/morrowind/mods/31051/?) - If you want Ashlands grass, you'll need to download this as none was included in the previous download.
 Use EITHER the previous mod OR this one for the other regions, do NOT use both.
 Use Reeds and the optional Corals download if you want, they should work with Grass Mod Combined just fine.

 For those of your with Tamriel Rebuilt, [Tamriel Rebuilt - Old Ebonheart Groundcover](https://www.nexusmods.com/morrowind/mods/45973) will enable Vurt's groundcovers to extend to Tamriel Rebuilt.